Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 sudo systemctl status wazuh-agent
 ```

-## Project status
-*the current status of the project.
-A todo list is appropriate*

 ## Notes
 *List the notes, problems and bugs that are not yet fixed in the current iteration of the project.*